A seamless, extended DG approach for advection-diffusion problems on unbounded domains: Conclusions and perspectives

 Compared to a standard DG discretization, the extended DG scheme only differs for the presence of two off-diagonal terms in the system matrix, representing the numerical fluxes at the finite/semi-infinite interface.
 The new framework improves on previous endeavours that used bespoke coupling strategies, and provides a completely seamless coupling approach.

-A linear analysis of the extended DG scheme in terms of the P\'eclet number identified stability thresholds on the grid spacing in the finite subdomain.
-The constraints become more stringent for increasingly advection-dominated flows and smaller values of the penalization parameter of the DG discretization in the finite subdomain.
+The stability of the extended DG scheme was analyzed in the linear case, proving that the resulting matrix has eigenvalues with negative real part in the inviscid case.
+In the viscous case, the same analysis was performed empirically and the resulting matrix was found to have eigenvalues with negative real part in typical configurations and independently of the P\'eclet number.
 The analysis and numerical experiments used scaled Laguerre basis functions, Gauss-Laguerre-Radau quadrature in the unbounded subdomain, and Dirichlet boundary conditions.
 Results covering other possible options are reported in \cite{vismara:2020} and are summarized in the Appendix, corroborating the findings for the standalone Laguerre scheme in a purely hyperbolic framework \cite{benacchio:2019}.
 To the best of the authors' knowledge, a stability analysis on numerical schemes using different sets of basis functions as the one presented in this work is not currently available in the literature.

 The correctness of the extended DG scheme, particularly regarding the finite/semi-infinite interface fluxes, was validated in a series of numerical experiments with the linear homogeneous and non-homogeneous advection-diffusion equation and the nonlinear viscous Burgers' equation.
 By comparison with a standard single domain implementation, spurious signals due to the presence of different basis functions are of negligible entity on a range of spatial resolutions, thereby complementing and strengthening results obtained with hyperbolic systems in \cite{benacchio:2013, benacchio:2019}.